iMissile/Self.Writing/Notes/DataScience_notes.md

 - [Google’s Eigenvector… or how a Random Surfer finds the most relevant Webpages](http://blog.ephorie.de/googles-eigenvector-or-how-a-random-surfer-finds-the-most-relevant-webpages)

 ## JS
--[mxGraph 4.0.0](https://jgraph.github.io/mxgraph/). mxGraph is a JavaScript diagramming library that enables interactive graph and charting applications to be quickly created that run natively in any major browser that is supported by its vendor. mxGraph - An open source JavaScript diagramming component, started in 2005, that works on all major browsers, including touch devices.
+- [mxGraph 4.0.0](https://jgraph.github.io/mxgraph/). mxGraph is a JavaScript diagramming library that enables interactive graph and charting applications to be quickly created that run natively in any major browser that is supported by its vendor. mxGraph - An open source JavaScript diagramming component, started in 2005, that works on all major browsers, including touch devices.
 - [draw.io] - A web based diagramming application built on mxGraph, that integrates with Google Drive , OneDrive and Dropbox. draw.io is also a plugin for Atlassian's Confluence and JIRA.